Kuree/Sims4Tools/README.md

 #### Special thanks:
 Without Peter's work on s3pe/s3pi, this project would not exist.
 His philosophy to share and distribute this as an open source project will be carried on.

-#### Edit History
-* 9/30/2014: first version.
-* 11/27/2014: update contributors and version number.
-* 1/16/2014: update the version number and helper project desc.
-* 2015-12-24: Quick update to reflect the current status a little better
 [s3pi and s3pe]: http://sourceforge.net/projects/sims3tools/
 [Sims 3 Package Interface]: https://sourceforge.net/projects/s3pi/
 [Kuree]:https://github.com/Kuree